Exclude Rules

 abc|def matches either abc or def

-) end of a group
+) ends a group

 {m,n} matches m to n repeats of the previous character or group